irm-codebase/RESTORE/README.md

 ## IMPORTANT

 RESTORE is ***not a model validation tool***.
-Although hindcasting/retrospective studies are useful to test modeller assumptions, they are subject to a plethora of uncertainties that cannot be abstracted away.
-Similarly, one should be careful with hindcasting studies that make assertions about the past since it is difficult to distinguish between parametric, structural and behavioural uncertainties.
+Although hindcasting/retrospective studies are useful to test modeller assumptions, they are subject to a plethora of uncertainties that cannot be easily reduced without strong empirical evidence.
+Essentially, the usefulness of hindcasting is limited by the availability and fineness of historical energy system data, which usually has very limited temporal and spatial resolution.
+These dimensions matter a lot when it comes to calculating prices, system resilience and the viability of renewable technologies.

+Please be careful with hindcasting studies that make assertions about the past since it is difficult to distinguish between parametric, structural and behavioural uncertainties.

 For more on the topic of model evaluation and past uncertainty, see the following:
 - Oreskes: [Evaluation (not validation) of quantitative models](https://doi.org/10.1289/ehp.98106s61453)